mietzen/AKS-ArgoCD-tutorial/README.md

 Later, we’ll also need a domain that we can point to our Kubernetes ingress.
 I’ll use my own, but you can easily use [DuckDNS](https://www.duckdns.org/) instead.

-First define some variables that we’ll use throughout the setup:
+First we define some variables that we’ll use throughout the setup:

 ```shell
 # Resource group name